 There are three different E-PLUS landowner lists (below) that hunters can use to find landowners who have been issued authorization certificates.

-- Landowner List Special Management Zone (Updated 9-10-2020) – These landowners have received authorization certificates for their land that is located outside the COER.
+- Landowner List Special Management Zone (to be announced) – These landowners have received authorization certificates for their land that is located outside the COER.

 The interactive map is designed to help elk hunters locate active unit-wide ranches in each GMU for the current license year.
 Maps provided on this webpage are the department’s best interpretation of the ranch based on property information received from and verified by the landowner.

 Private ranches enrolled in the EPLUS program as unit-wide provide additional elk hunting opportunities across the state.
 These landowners selected the unit-wide hunting option on their EPLUS agreement and received a unit-wide authorization(s) for the current license year.
 In exchange, they agree to allow public elk hunting access on their private ranch to legally licensed elk hunters in that GMU.
 Hunters who possess a public draw elk license or a private land unit-wide elk license may access these private unit-wide ranches in addition to the accessible public land in their assigned GMU.